altimmons/LangNotes/C.md

 size_t strftime (char* ptr, size_t maxsize, const char* format,
                  const struct tm* timeptr );

-ptr
-    Pointer to the destination array where the resulting C string is copied. maxsize
-    Maximum number of characters to be copied to ptr, including the terminating null-character. format
+- `ptr` - Pointer to the destination array where the resulting C string is copied.maxsize Maximum number of characters to be copied to ptr, including the terminating null-character.
-    C string containing any combination of regular characters and special format specifiers.
+- `format` - C string containing any combination of regular characters and special format specifiers.
 These format specifiers are replaced by the function to the corresponding values to represent the time specified in timeptr.
 They all begin with a percentage (%) sign, and are:
 - `%a` - (**Thu**) - Abbreviated weekday name *
 - `%A` - (**Thursday**) - Full weekday name *
 - `%b` - (**Aug**) - Abbreviated month name *